Fast simulations of X-ray absorption spectroscopy for battery materials on a quantum computer: Application: Lithium-excess Cathodes

 \begin{enumerate} \item \textbf{CDF:} Using compressed double factorization with $L = N$ unlocks significant savings.
 A sparsified Jordan-Wigner mapping of the CAS(22e, 18o) Hamiltonian results in approximately $5.7\times 10^4$ Pauli string rotations with angles larger than $10^{-2}$ for a single first-order Trotter step with error close to $1$ eV.
 By contrast, the CDF Hamiltonian with rank $L = N$ only requires $2835$ Pauli string rotations, before accounting for the sparsity.
 This translates directly into a gate cost reduction factor of roughly $\times 20$.
 Note that this estimate does not take into account the Trotter error from fragmentation.

 \item \textbf{Symmetries (BLISS):} For the active space with $N = 18$, the benefit in cost to shaving off one fragment from the CDF is $(L+1) / L = 19/18 \approx 1.1$.

-\item \textbf{Double phase:} As argued in \cref{sec:optimizations}, replacing controlled rotations by un-controlled rotations saves a factor of 5 at the cost of a few Clifford gates (CNOTs), since each controlled T gate requires 5 T gates for its implementation; moreover, the double phase approach doubles the effective number of steps being simulated at no extra cost.
-Thus the overall gain is a factor of $\times10$.
+\item \textbf{Double phase:} As argued in \cref{sec:optimizations}, replacing controlled rotations by un-controlled rotations saves a factor of 2 at the cost of two Clifford gates (CNOTs), since a controlled rotation can be implemented via 2 uncontrolled rotations; moreover, the double phase approach doubles the effective number of steps being simulated at no extra cost.
+Thus the overall gain is a factor of $\times4$.

 \item \textbf{Combining consecutive rotations:} Using the CDF with $L = N$ for the CAS(22e, 18o) Li$_4$Mn$_2$O cluster, we evaluate the relative costs of implementing the unitaries $\bm{U}^{(\ell)}$ versus the $Z_{kl}^{(\ell)}$ Pauli $Z$ rotations.
 This allows to estimate the cost savings from having one less separate unitary to apply per Trotter step, resulting in a multiplicative saving factor of $\times 1.46$.